aupala-b99/Portfolio/README.md

 ### Hi, I'm Aupala
 <img src="https://github.com/aupala-b99/Portfolio/blob/main/Me.png?raw=true" alt="Me" width="300"/>

+I'm a results-driven Business Analyst with over 3 years of experience in data analytics, reporting automation, and process optimization.
+Currently pursuing my Master’s in Business Analytics at the Wisconsin School of Business, I specialize in transforming complex datasets into actionable insights that drive strategic decisions.

+My background spans global supply chain analytics, marketing data analysis, and predictive modeling.
+I’ve built and deployed full-stack ETL pipelines on AWS, developed Power BI dashboards to optimize procurement strategies, and used SQL, Python, and Excel to streamline workflows and enhance data accuracy.

 ## 🔍 What I’m Working On
 - Uploading and documenting my **analytics projects** across ML, cloud, SQL, and RPA.